VoxSecuritatis/Project-AI-DocumentHandlingTextractPolly/README.md

 1. Navigate to the [Amazon Polly console](https://console.aws.amazon.com/polly/).
 2. In the left navigation pane, select **Text-to-Speech**.
 3. Review the history of completed S3 synthesis tasks under the **Text-to-Speech** section.
-   - Ensure that a completed task using the generative voice ID "Ruth" is available.
 4. Click **Listen** to preview the synthesized audio.
 5. Proceed to the next step.